2/4/2026

 Conference Operator

 Good morning.
-My name is Stephanie, and I'll be your conference operator today.
-At this time, I would like to welcome everybody to Renaissance Re third quarter 2025 earnings conference call and webcast.
+My name is Nikki, and I will be your conference operator today.
+At this time, I would like to welcome everyone to the Renaissance RE fourth quarter and year end 2025 earnings conference call and webcast.
 After the prepared remarks, we will open the call for your questions.
 Instructions will be given at that time.
 Lastly, if you should need operator assistance, please press star zero.
 Thank you.
 I will now turn the call over to Keith McHugh, Senior Vice President of Finance and Investor Relations.
 Please go ahead.
+Keith McHugh, Senior Vice President of Finance and Investor Relations Thank you, Nikki.

 speaker